mrobertsonris/EmailThreatHunting/README.md

 Email remains one of the most common cyberattack vectors, making email threat hunting a vital skill for security professionals.
 While tools like secure email gateways and provider-level protections (e.g., Office 365, Google Workspace) catch obvious threats, advanced phishing, spoofing, and sophisticated attacks often slip through.

-Sublime enhances your detection capabilities with robust features, including organizational context, historical insights, and behavioral baselines; offering significantly more than standard EML analyzers.
+[Sublime Security](https://sublime.security/) enhances your detection capabilities with robust features, including organizational context, historical insights, and behavioral baselines; offering significantly more than standard EML analyzers.
 With Sublime, you get:

 - A **30-day historical data ingestion**, paired with a **14-day free trial**, for a comprehensive 44-day analysis window
 - A **free managed tier** for up to **100 mailboxes**, ideal for smaller organizations or a representative subset of critical/highly targetted user mailboxes
+- Note that **Free self-managed** deployments are also available via Docker **600 mailboxes**, AWS CloudFormation, and Azure ARM.

 By the end of this workshop, you’ll learn how to:
 - Use Sublime's **Message Query Language (MQL)**